Economics and Industrial Organisation (BSc)

 You will learn within the Department of Economics and will also study bespoke modules taught by Warwick Business School, focused on the interaction between economics and its applications within business and industry.
+Focused on research-led teaching, the course will expose you to research from the very start.
 In your first and third years you’ll be able to choose from many optional modules both within and outside of the Economics Department, helping you to pin down your own areas of academic interest.
-In your final year you’ll be able to follow your Curiosity further by completing a Research in Applied Economics project on a topic of particular interest.
+In your final year you’ll be able to follow your curiosity further by completing a Research in Applied Economics project on a topic of particular interest.

 Lecture size will naturally vary, especially for the optional modules, but also for core lectures.
 Some of the larger modules may have 200-450 in them and you will then typically have weekly Support and Feedback classes where class size typically averages around 15-20.